Who Is Bryce Dallas Howard?

 Not only was Howard in The Help but actress and fellow lookalike Jessica Chastain also had a starring role (but thankfully for fans who easily get confused with the two, Chastain's hair was dyed blonde for her role as Celia Rae Foote).
 Both actresses often joke publicly of how much they get confused for being each other, prompting Howard to even sing a song she entitled "I Am Not Jessica Chastain" via social media.

 Howard told E! that the two women discussed their physical similarities on the set of The Help while looking in a mirror together.

 "We were like, okay, so we both have a cleft chin, our noses go up, our placement is similar," Howard said.
 "I’m like, 'Jess, you’re way more chiseled you have big luscious lips.'
 I feel so lucky that people still feel like I look like her because I honestly feel like she’s the most beautiful person on planet Earth.”

 'Jurassic World' Franchise

-Howard also took on yet another big budget Hollywood film, playing the character Claire Dearing, the operations manager in Jurassic World, opposite Chris Pratt.
+Howard also took on yet another big-budget Hollywood film, playing the character Claire Dearing, the operations manager in Jurassic World, opposite Chris Pratt.
 The film premiered in 2015 and became her most financially successful film she's been involved in, amassing over $1.6 billion internationally.
-Howard reprised her role in 2018 for Jurassic World: Fallen Kingdom and has signed on for the future third installment.
+Howard reprised her role in 2018 for Jurassic World: Fallen Kingdom and 2022's Jurassic World: Domination.